revbayes/revbayes.github.io/developer/implementation/implement_distributions.md

     AddDistribution< Natural		>( new Dist_betaBinomial());
     ```

     This adds the distribution to the workspace.
-Without this step, the beta binomial distribution will not be added to the RevLanguage.
+Without this step, the beta binomial distribution will not be added to the `revlanguage`.

     **Note:** Depending on the kind of distribution, you may need to change `Natural` to a different type (e.g. `Probability`, `Real`, `RealPos`, etc.).